tobek/laminae/19-cgc.md

         + if so, then canaries for detection
     - Some kind of mirroring or doppelgangering in the way it responds to you
     - some place where you can peer through the looking glass of "what if" moments in your own life.
 CNC?
 CGC?
 CNP? eh
     - realm outside of cause-and-effect? maybe lawful or neutral somehow?
-LEP maybe, or else CNC or CGC. used in CNC but open to it going elsewhere
+CNC or CGC. used in CNC but open to it going elsewhere
-    - they worship a god who is crazy but they love it CGC NEP
+    - they worship a god who is crazy but they love it CGC
     - something where everything is like a play, or all interactions are formulaic - NGP probably, could be CGC
-    - "you: human creativity is a glorious, nigh-divine faculty / me: a human brain is a puncture wound in the fabric of reality that monsters from outside the world can use to claw their way into it / we are not the same" - https://twitter.com/chaosprime/status/1469396883118477316 NEC, CNC, CGC
     - hive mind
     - Emotional etc content of micro actions?
 (NGP?
 CGC?)
     - Resurrection (necromantic or otherwise) - CGC?
 CEC? you can bring dead bodies there and they will likely come to life, but transformed who-knows-how